joseph-flinn/site/frontend/posts/innovation-and-portfolio-management.md

 hard week from my perspective).

 Developing a new successful product must include the correct combination of market and timing.
-It is a hard problem to solve, but it not unsolvable.
+It is a hard problem to solve, but it is not unsolvable.
 If a process can be defined around new product development, then engineering methodologies can be applied to refine it.

 Too often leaders only use intuition to decide what projects and products to pursue.
 It is a